-17 Dec 3 Trends Making Claims More Costly and Time-Consuming For Fleet Managers in 2020
+17 Dec 3 Trends Making Claims More Costly and Time-Consuming For Fleets in 2020

-Experts from Fleet Response identify changes in subrogation and repairs that will put more pressure on fleet managers.
+Experts from Fleet Response identify changes in subrogation and repairs that will put more pressure on fleets.

 • Automotive sensors and relays continue to raise repair costs and increase cycle times